ShadowSafin/YouTube-Automation-Bot/README.md

 If you are new to python or have no experience in python then use this method- Run the runme.py file and go to the webpage and click google drive authentication then YouTube authentication, allow the access and you are good to go.
 PLEASE REMEBER THIS METHOD MIGHT HAVE A QUOTA EXCEEDING ERROR.

 # Authentication (Method 2)
+If you are experienced in python or have experience with google drive + YouTube data v3 API, then go for this method =

 To make the script work add the Google drive API OAuth2.0 file as "credentials.json" and YouTube data v3 API client secret as "client_secret.json" in the folder.

 You must rename the file according to the upper instruction.
 Renaming it will not chance anything in the file.